 So how long after taking THC can you safely drive?
 To play it safe, wait at least 24 hours after using THC to drive.
 While the effects of THC generally go away within six hours, research has shown that novel and complex driving tasks can still be negatively impacted after this length of time.
 Research also shows that THC can be detectable long after the effects have worn off, especially with chronic and heavy use, so it’s important to keep this in mind.

-THC side effects
+Does THC have side effects?

 Generally, THC only produces minimal and temporary side effects.
 These side effects are often the cause of interactions with other drugs, so talk to your doctor before trying THC oil, especially if you are on over-the-counter medication.